GarrettBoulais/Website/README.md

 # Website
-This is a website about me
+This is a website about me.
+I intend to have it up within the next month.